9th Ward of New Orleans: Lower 9th Ward

 The smallest of these pieces is the area south and east of these canals.
 The portion of the Ninth Ward along the river downriver from the Industrial Canal stretching to the St. Bernard line is called the "Lower 9th Ward" or "Lower Ninth".
 It includes the Holy Cross neighborhood, the twin Doullut Steamboat Houses and the Jackson Barracks.
 Until Hurricane Katrina, the Lower Ninth Ward had the highest percentage of black homeownership in the city.

 Upper 9th Ward

-The area west or "above" the Canal has sometimes been called the "Upper Ninth Ward."
+The area west of or "above" the Canal has sometimes been called the "Upper Ninth Ward."
 Such distinctions arose when the Industrial Canal bisected the neighborhood in the 1920s.
 The portion of the Ninth Ward along the riverfront between Faubourg Marigny and the Industrial Canal is known as Bywater.

-Further back are the Infamous St. Claude and Florida area and Desire neighborhood.
-This part of the Ward contained two of the Housing Projects of New Orleans.
-The Desire neighborhood was home to the notorious Desire Projects, until they have demolished concurrent with HOPE VI policy.
-Just across Florida Avenue from that are the Florida Projects once stood.
+Further back are the infamous St. Claude and Florida area and Desire neighborhood.
+This part of the Ward contained two of the housing projects of New Orleans.
+The Desire neighborhood was home to the notorious Desire Projects, until they were demolished concurrent with HOPE VI policy.
+Just across Florida Avenue from that is where the Florida Projects once stood.
 Nearby was the Agriculture Street Landfill, an old city dump that was covered over and made into a neighborhood of low-income housing, then became a Superfund toxic cleanup site.

 Neighborhoods in the Upper 9th Ward include: